andye456/RandomMenu/README.md

 The Name and category headings are required, the items are optional and you can create as many as necessary.

-Each item must have a number in from it separated by a ~, e.g. 2\~rice.
+Each item must have a number in front of it separated by a ~, e.g. 2\~rice.
 This number represents the relative position in your supermarket so that the shopping list is printed out in the right order.
+See the csv example and change as necessary.